Bachelor of Medical Science (Honours)

-This course is open to Bachelor of Medicine and Bachelor of Surgery (MBBS) students or graduates, who have successfully completed one of the following options :
+This course is open to Medical students or graduates, who have successfully completed one of the following options :

-- At least the first three years of the undergraduate MBBS at Monash University with at least a credit average.
+- At least the first three years of the undergraduate Medicine at Monash University with at least a credit average.

-- At least two years of the graduate MBBS at Monash University with at least a credit average.
+- At least two years of the graduate Medicine at Monash University with at least a credit average.

-- Three or more years of other institution's MBBS, deemed by the Faculty of Medicine, Nursing and Health Sciences are equivalent to the Monash University degree with a credit average.
+- Three or more years of other institution's Medicine, deemed by the Faculty of Medicine, Nursing and Health Sciences are equivalent to the Monash University degree with a credit average.

 If you satisfy any of these options, you make take leave from your course to pursue special studies in a discipline area, offered by the Faculty of Medicine, Nursing and Health Sciences, in order to qualify for this honours degree.

-Applications from intercalating MBBS students or graduates of other Universities will be considered on a case by case basis.
+Applications from intercalating Medicine students or graduates of other Universities will be considered on a case by case basis.

 To enter Monash University, students must satisfy Monash University’s English language requirements.